DevOps

 JSON and YAML - Data Serialization Formats for Modern Applications

-A comprehensive guide to JSON and YAML — understanding data serialization, syntax, differences, use cases, and how these formats power modern APIs, configuration files, and DevOps tools.
+A comprehensive guide to JSON and YAML — understanding data serialization, syntax, differences, use cases, and how these formats power modern APIs.

 Modern applications constantly exchange and store structured data.